axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   axelard tx bitcoin confirmTxOut 615df0b4d5053630d24bdd7661a13bea28af8bc1eb0e10068d39b4f4f9b6082d:0 0.00088btc tb1qlteveekr7u2qf8faa22gkde37epngsx9d7vgk98ujtzw77c27k7qk2qvup --from validator -y -b block
   ```

-  Wait for transaction to be confirmed (~10 Axelar blocks, ~50 secs).
+  Wait for transaction to be confirmed.
   Eventually, you'll see something like this in the node terminal:

-  `bitcoin outpoint confirmation result is`
+  `bitcoin outpoint confirmation result is {result}`

 You can search it using `docker logs -f axelar-core 2>&1 | grep -a -e outpoint`.